jake-knerr/chess/README.md

 Even if a fragment has a state applied directly to it, the state should be defined in the state section of the component.

 > Why?
 Since states can modify fragments or target unstyled content, it can be tricky to determine where to locate them.
-For simplicity, put them below fragments.
+For simplicity, put all states in the states portion of the component styling.

 ```css
 /* avoid */